Madan Mohan Malaviya: Legal career

 In 1891, Malaviya completed his LL.B. from Allahabad University and started practice in Allahabad District Court.
 He practised at the High Court from 1893.
 He earned significant respect as one of the most brilliant lawyers of the Allahabad High Court.
 He gave up his legal practice when at his pinnacle in 1911 on his 50th birthday so that he could serve the nation thereafter.

-About his legal career, Sir Tej Bahadur Sapru regarded him ...a brilliant Civil Lawyer and Sir Mirza Ismail said – I have heard a great lawyer say that if Mr. Malaviya had so willed it, he would have been an ornament to the legal profession.
+Regarding his legal career, Sir Tej Bahadur Sapru regarded him as "a brilliant Civil Lawyer," and Sir Mirza Ismail said, "I have heard a great lawyer say that if Mr. Malaviya had so willed it, he would have been an ornament to the legal profession."

 Malaviya only donned his lawyer's robe once more, in 1924 following the Chauri Chaura incident in which a police station was attacked and set on fire in February 1922, as a result of which Mahatma Gandhi called off the then launched Non-cooperation movement.
 The sessions court had sentenced 170 persons to the gallows for the attack.
 However, Malaviya defended them in the Allahabad High Court and was able to save 155 of them.
 The remaining 15 also were recommended for clemency by the High Court, whereafter their sentences were commuted from death to life imprisonment.